boosh/django_recurring/README.rst

 Initial release.
 There are likely to be bugs.

 The 0.x series is for development only and should not be used in live projects.
+Semver is ignored on the 0.x branch.

 Features
 --------